deployphp/recipes/docs/rsync.md

 ### Environimental Variables

 - **rsync_src**: per-environment rsync source.
 This can be server, stage or whatever-dependent.
 By default it's set to current directory
-- **rsync_src**: per-environment rsync deestination.
+- **rsync_dest**: per-environment rsync destination.
 This can be server, stage or whatever-dependent. by default it's equivalent to release deploy destination.

 #### Sample configurations: